feedjira/feedjira-site/source/index.md

-[Feedjira][github] is a Ruby library designed to fetch and parse feeds as quickly as possible.
+[Feedjira][github] (formerly Feedzilla) is a Ruby library designed to fetch and parse feeds as quickly as possible.
+Version 1.0 [was recently released][one].

+[github]: https://github.com/feedjira/feedjira
+[one]: /blog/feedjira-goes-one-point-oh.html

+<a class="button" href="/upgrading.html">Learn more about upgrading to 1.0</a>

 The fetching and parsing logic have been decoupled and can be used separately if don't need everything that Feedjira offers.

-[github]: https://github.com/feedjira/feedjira

 <a class="button" href="/fetching-and-parsing.html">Learn more about fetching and parsing</a>